Variations on the Nerve Theorem: Multinerves of locally open covers

 To compare $|\hC^\delta (\V)|$ and $|\hat{\mcN} (\V)|$, we will introduce one more intermediate space.
 For each simplicial set $K_*$, there is a natural weak equivalence from the nerve of its category of simplices $N_* (\Simp (K_*))$ to $K_*$~\cite[Theorem 18.9.3]{Hirschhorn}, so it will suffice to compare $\Simp (\hC^\delta (\V))$ and $\hat{\mcN}(\V)$.
 The objects of $\Simp (\hC^\delta (\V))$ are in bijection with the disjoint union of the sets $\hC^\delta_k (\V)$, and hence may be written as pairs $((i_0, \ldots, i_k), C)$, where $i_j \in I$ for each $j$ and $C\in \pi_0 (\V(i_0) \cap \cdots \cap \V(i_k))$.
 Morphisms in this category from $((i_0, \ldots, i_k), C)$ to $((j_0, \ldots, j_l), C')$ correspond to order-preserving maps $\phi\co [k]\to [l]$ satisfying $i_p = j_{\phi(p)}$ and $C' \subseteq C$ (equivalently, $C'$ is sent to $C$ by the map $\pi_0 (\V(j_0) \cap \cdots \cap \V(j_l)) \to \pi_0 (\V(i_0) \cap \ldots \cap \V(i_k))$ induced by the inclusion $\V(j_0) \cap \cdots \cap \V(j_l) \injects \V(j_{\phi(0)}) \cap \cdots \cap \V(j_{\phi (k)}) = \V(i_0) \cap \cdots\cap \V(i_k)$).

 We claim that there is a functor

 sending $((i_0, \ldots, i_k), C)$ to $(\{i_0, \ldots, i_k\}, C)$.
 Comparing the above description of morphisms in $\Simp (\hC^\delta (V))$ with our description of the order relation in $\hat{\mcN}(\V)$ shows that if there is a morphism $((i_0, \ldots, i_k), C) \to ((j_0, \ldots, j_l), D)$ in $\Simp (\hC^\delta (V))$, then $(\{i_0, \ldots, i_k\}, C) \leqs (\{j_0, \ldots, j_l\}, D)$ in $\hat{\mcN}(\V)$, and since all diagrams in the poset $\hat{\mcN} (\V)$ commute it is automatic that $q$ respects composition.
 We will apply Quillen's Fiber Theorem~\cite[Theorem A]{Quillen} to show that $q$ is a weak equivalence.
 Since all diagrams in $\hat{\mcN}(\V)$ commute, the Quillen fibers of $q$ are all full subcategories of $\Simp (\hC^\delta (V))$.
-Hence it will suffice to show that for each $(\F, C)\in \hat{\mcN}(\V)$, the full subcategory of $\Simp (\hC^\delta (V))$ on the set of objects
+Hence it will suffice to show that for each $(\F, C)\in \hat{\mcN}(\V)$, the full subcategory $F$ of $\Simp (\hC^\delta (V))$ on the set of objects

 is contractible.
-Note that for each list $(\W(j_0), \ldots, \W(j_l))$ with $\{j_p\}_p \subseteq \F$, there is a unique path component $D \in \pi_0 (\W(j_0) \cap \cdots \cap \W(j_l))$ containing $C$, and so objects in the fiber are in bijection with lists of elements from the set $\F$.
-This gives an isomorphism from the above fiber category to the simplex category of the nerve of the indiscrete category with object set $\F$.
-Since the indiscrete category on a set $S$ (that is, the category with object set $S$ and each morphism set a singleton) is equivalent to the trivial category with one object and one morphism, its nerve is contractible, and it follows from~\cite[Theorem 18.9.3]{Hirschhorn} that the simplex category of its nerve is contractible as well.
+Note that for each list $(\W(j_0), \ldots, \W(j_l))$ with $\{j_p\}_p \subseteq \F$, there is a unique path component $D \in \pi_0 (\W(j_0) \cap \cdots \cap \W(j_l))$ containing $C$, and so objects in $F$ are in bijection with lists of elements from the set $\F$.
+This gives an isomorphism from $F$ to the simplex category of the nerve of the indiscrete category with object set $\F$ (that is, the category with object set $\F$ and each morphism set a singleton).
+Since the indiscrete category on a set $S$ is equivalent to the trivial category with one object and one morphism, its nerve is contractible, and it follows from~\cite[Theorem 18.9.3]{Hirschhorn} that the simplex category of its nerve is contractible as well.

 This completes the proof of Theorem~\ref{nerve-thm} in the case of locally open covers.